• Skip to primary navigation

 I’m sure there are a few other brokers out there not listed in the table.
 I doubt they’re for the average investors anyway.
 I’m keeping the table super simple as I understand that most of us are only concerned with the fees charged.

-Table updated as at October 2020
+Table updated as of 2025

 Some of the fees may change from time to time, so for those of you who managed to get the latest figures, please drop me a message or comment and I’ll update it accordingly.
-Also, if your current broker isn’t on the list and you think they should be, give me them figures!
+Also, if your current broker isn’t on the list and you think they should be, give me the figures!

 I want to keep this table up to date so as to help everyone pick the correct brokers to invest with.
 Remember, when choosing your broker, don’t just pick the ones with the lowest brokerage fees.
 Go for the ones that match your needs.